dongyx/hardv/README.md

 Test
 ----

-Test must be executed after installation.
+Test should only be executed after installation.

 	$ make test